WebFiori/docs/coding-standards.md

 The framework can be configured to not throw an exception.
 This can be performed during the process of initializing the autoloader <a href="https://webfiori.com/docs/webfiori/entity/AutoLoader" target="_blank">AutoLoader</a>.

 ## Coding Style
-It is recommended to follow the following rules while writing any PHP code using the framework or writing code which is part of the framework.
-Note that not all rules follow PSR.
-Also, some of them violate PHP and PSR coding standards.
-The rules are:
+Recomended coding style is drived from PHP's recommended style and PSR but it does not strictly follow it.
+For this reason, there are few diffrences.
+The rules are devided into two types, styles that must always be followd and recomended styles.

+### Must Follow
-* Always use `<?php` for PHP tags.
+* Always use `<?php` instead of `<?` for PHP tags.
 * Namespaces must be all `lower\case`.
 * Class constants and global constants names must be decalred in `ALL_CAPS`.
 * Methods names, non-static class attributes must be decalred in `camelCase`.
-* Classed names and static attributes names must be decalred in `PascalCase`.
+* Classed names, static attributes names must be decalred in `PascalCase`.
 * An opening braces `{` must be on the same line for method and class declaration.
 * Never use `elseif`.
 Always use `else if`.
-* Always include access modifiers for class methods even if they are public.
+* Always include access modifiers for class methods, even if they are public.
-* Private methods names should always start with underscore.
 * When extending a class, the first statement in the child's constructor should be calling the parent's constructor.
 * Do not use aliases for imported classes or class constants (e.g. `use webfiori\MyClass as XYZ`).
 * Method names and attributes must be defined as follows, first include access modifier followed by `static` or/then `final` (e.g. `public static final function myFunc()`).
-* For comparison, you should always use strict comparison (`===` or `!==`) when comparing booleans or `null`.
+* For comparison, always use strict comparison (`===` or `!==`) when comparing `bool` or `null`.
+* Do not use the construct `empty()` to check for `null` values.

+### Recomendations
+* Privat method names start with underscore.
+* Always place PHP code in classes.
+* Always specify method parameters's data type.
+* Always specify method's return type.

 ## Documentation Style
 The PHPDoc block must be similar to the following style: